MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `appendix` | `Appendix` | ** **Required.**                      |

+This Method Generate Text Format For Appendix(Additional Information)  That You Want To Add It To ReadMe File.

 * AddAppendix(generator, descriptionOrScript)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `descriptionOrScript` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Appendix(Additional Information)  That You Want To Add It To ReadMe File.

 * AddAppendixes(generator, appendixes)